JoseLuisPB/FEM-Interactive-Rating-Component/README.md

 ### Continued development

-On future projects I want to focus in transitions and animations because it is something I do not practice very often and gives the component a more profesional look.
+On future projects I want to focus in animations because it is something I do not practice very often and gives the component a more profesional look.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**